adamcath/haute-codeture/haute-codeture.md

 the guy who introduced `null` to object-oriented languages [calls it that] (https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
 To wit:

-> This [(`null`)] has led to innumerable errors, vulnerabilities, and system
+> [`Null`] has led to innumerable errors, vulnerabilities, and system crashes,
-> crashes, which have probably caused a billion dollars of pain and damage in
+> which have probably caused a billion dollars of pain and damage in the last
-> the last forty years.
+> forty years.
 >
 > &mdash; *Tony Hoare*